IUST-DMLab/utils/README.md

 * Maven

 # How to use
-Just use static functions of Normalizer, SentenceTokenizer, WordTokenizer, ... classes.
+Just refer to Tester.java to find out how to use each tool.